-High-quality student accommodation to support Arts University Bournemouth’s growing campus at Wallisdown.
+High-quality student accommodation to support Arts University Bournemouth’s growing campus at Wallisdown

 This project has emerged from the growing demand for high-quality student accommodation to support Arts University Bournemouth’s growing campus at Wallisdown.
-The subsequent proposals represent the next phase of development to be implemented from the university’s outline masterplan approved in 2016, following on from the successful refurbishment of a number existing campus buildings.
+The subsequent proposals represent the next phase of development to be implemented from the university’s outline masterplan approved in 2016, following on from the successful refurbishment of a number of existing campus buildings.

 The site is located on land immediately south of the existing Wallisdown campus, offering immediate proximity to the existing campus buildings, while including infrastructure upgrades that will improve connectivity to the wider cycle network and future Bournemouth University Bus Hub.